DataDog/integrations-core/druid/README.md

 And many more.
 See details [here](https://druid.apache.org/docs/latest/operations/metrics.html).

-Finally, in addition to metrics, the Datadog Agent also sends a service check for (TBD), and an event (TBD)
+I addition to metrics, the Datadog Agent also sends a service check for Druid health.

 ## Setup